-TOPIC AREA: WORLD HISTORY SUB-TOPIC AREA: GREAT REVOLUTIONS AND WORLD WARS S.3 HISTORY AND CITIZENSHIP Unit 6: Analyse the 1789 French Revolution.
-No. of periods: 8
+TOPIC AREA: WORLD HISTORY SUB-TOPIC AREA: GREAT REVOLUTIONS AND WORLD WARS S.3 HISTORY AND CITIZENSHIP Unit 5: ANALYZE THE 1789 FRENCH REVOLUTION No. of periods: 4

-Key Unit Competence: To be able to explain the origin, causes and consequences of the 1789 French Revolution.
+Key Unit Competence: To be able to explain the causes and consequences of the 1789 French Revolution.

-Learning Objectives Lagraina Knowledge and understanding Skills Attitudes and values Content Learning Activities - Describe the causes of the French Revolution Explain the consequences of the French Revolution.
+Learning Objectives Content Learning Activities Knowledge and understanding Skills Attitudes and values Identify the causes of the French Revolution.
+Explain the consequence s of the French Revolution.
 Examine the causes of the French Revolution in order to relate it to other revolutions.
-Evaluate the consequences of the French Revolution as to know its contributions to the modern world. causes of the French Revolution in order to develop revolutionary ideas of liberty, equality and fraternity.
-Recognise the Causes of French Revolution: - Social inequality - Political causes -Economic situation -Influence of philosophers American revolution etc. - Effects of French Revolution - Abolition of federal abuses - Declaration of Human Rights - Equality among French citizens - Freedom of expression - Effects of French Revolution in the rest of Europe etc. - Research and discuss in groups and debate the causes and the consequences of French Revolution and point out main points and note them down.
+Evaluate the consequences of the French Revolution as to know its contributions to the modern world.
+Appreciate the causes of the French Revolution in order to develop revolutionary ideas of liberty, equality and fraternity.
+Recognise the consequences of the French Revolution and its impact on modern society.
+Causes of French Revolution Effects of French Revolution - Research and discuss the causes and the consequences of French Revolution and point out main points and note them down.

-Links to other subjects: General Studies: human rights, constitution, democracy.
+Links to other subjects: General Studies and Communication Skills : Human Rights, constitution, democracy.
 Geography: the use of maps.